- Imaging Studies

 Subfertility is an increasing problem and affects around 15% of the reproductive population.
 Nutrition and lifestyle factors play a role in the fertilization process.
 In the Predict Study subfertile couples undergoing fertility treatment are included, where lifestyle and environmental determinants are assessed by questionnaires and biomarkers measured in blood, follicle fluid and seminal plasma.
 Outcomes are: semen parameters, number of oocytes, embryo quality, (ongoing) pregnancy, and DNA methylation patterns in several tissues.
 Interventions on lifestyle factors of the couple (nutrition, smoking, alcohol, weight reduction) using sophisticated tools are performed as well.
 The effects of these interventions on fertility outcome and epigenetic patterns are evaluated.
 General aim: To unravel gene-environment interactions and underlying epigenetic mechanisms in the pathogenesis and prevention of subfertility in human.

-- What are the effects of preconception health conditions, lifestyles (including interventions; M-health tool www.SlimmerZwanger.nl), environmental exposures and genes on:
+- What are the effects of preconception health conditions, lifestyles, socioeconomic status, sleep (including interventions; M-health tool www.SlimmerZwanger.nl), environmental exposures and genes on:

 - the causes of subfertility